aluxnimm/outlookcaldavsynchronizer/README.md

 - System.Net.Http.HttpRequestException: Response status code does not indicate success: '401' ('Unauthorized').
 	- Wrong Username and/or Password provided.
 - System.Net.Http.HttpRequestException: An error occurred while sending the request. ---> System.Net.WebException: The underlying connection was closed: A connection that was expected to be kept alive was closed by the server.
 	- The server has KeepAlive disabled.
-Use *"Close connection after each request"* in **Advanced Options**.
+Use *"Close connection after each request"* in **Network and proxy options**.
 - System.Net.Http.HttpRequestException: An error occurred while sending the request. ---> System.Net.WebException: The server committed a protocol violation.
 Section=ResponseStatusLine
 	- The server sends invalid headers.
 Enable the commented out option **useUnsafeHeaderparsing** in the app config file, see **Debugging and more config options** above.